 Bank Austria Purchasing Managers' Index in September:

-- Bank Austria's Purchasing Managers' Index drops to just 45.1 points in September, signalling a tangible downturn in industrial activity
+- Bank Austria Purchasing Managers' Index increases to 50.3 points in September

 Note: PMI figures above the 50.0 mark indicate growth compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
 This report contains the original data from the monthly survey of purchasing managers from industrial companies in Austria.
 The survey is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.